0xarchit/ChatDoc/README.md

 9. [License](#license)

 ## Overview
-ChatDocAPI is a full-stack application enabling users to upload documents, extract and chunk text, store embeddings in Milvus, and query with state-of-the-art LLMs.
+ChatDoc is a web application enabling users to upload documents, extract and chunk text, store embeddings in Milvus, and query with state-of-the-art LLMs.
 It provides both a REST API and a web-based interface for seamless integration.

 ## Architecture
 ```mermaid